FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_1_Reverb_Options.md

 ![](include/SpatRevolution_UserGuide_-144.jpg)

-In order to automate settings from a DAW, you need to instantiate a _SPAT Room_ plug-in which will open access to all of the parameter controls (see sections 7.3 and 10).
+In order to automate settings from a DAW, you need to instantiate a _SPAT Room_ plug-in which will open access to all the parameter controls (see sections 7.3 and 10).